Luncert/D/README.md

-# dmd
+# D
-Dmd is exprimental command line based on electron.
+D is exprimental command line based on electron.